Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Results

 \begin{tablehere}

 \tbl{Histogram bins and their corresponding PRI and slowing detector outputs. } { \scalebox{0.9}{ \begin{threeparttable}

 \end{threeparttable} }} \end{tablehere}

-The scatterplot for the ULS and SSLS displayed a non-linear pattern, while for the SDLS, it generated a linear trend.
-The linearity of the SDLS scatterplot is due to the skewed output distribution of the slowing detector (see Figure \ref{fig:histogram_distribution}).
+The scatterplot for the TDS and SLDS displayed a non-linear pattern, while for the DLDS, it generated a linear trend.
+The linearity of the DLDS scatterplot is due to the skewed output distribution of the slowing detector (see Figure \ref{fig:histogram_distribution}).
 The slow-free and slowing EEG exhibit clear distinctions for the three systems, enabling us to apply thresholding on the percentage of normal background or slowing duration to classify the EEGs.
 We tested all histogram bins as potential thresholds for the binary classification.
 For each system, we utilize different threshold to compute the classification BAC for each dataset (TUH, NNI, Fortis), and take the mean BAC.
 The thresholds associated with the highest mean BAC for each system are listed in Table \ref{tab:normal_slow_threshold_table}.

+As both the SLDS and DLDS leverage the channel-level slowing detector outputs histograms, they have similar optimal thresholds.
+The TDS has the best overall mean BAC of 80.9\% with a 55\% threshold on the percentage of the normal background.
+The SLDS and DLDS achieve a mean BAC of 80.0\% and 78.0\% with a threshold on the normal background percentage set at 80\% and 90\%, respectively.
+A threshold on the normal background percentage yields better classification results than a threshold on the slow percentage.
+Thresholding is more interpretable and can yield comparable results to the EEG-level LOIO and LOSO CV with the shallow learning model.

 \begin{tablehere}

 \tbl{EEG-level classification mean BAC with threshold. } { \scalebox{0.9}{ \begin{threeparttable}

 \end{threeparttable} }} \end{tablehere}